-Policy Number Source Protection Plan Policies within Lynden Rural Settlement Area Implementation Timing Policies CH-CW-1.1.1 Implement. & Timing This source protection plan came into effect on July 1, 2016, the effective date specified in the Notice of Approval posted on the Environmental Bill of Rights Registry.
+Policy Implementation and Timing Policies Number CH-CW-1.1.1 Implement. & Timing This source protection plan came into effect on July 1, 2016, the effective date specified in the Notice of Approval posted on the Environmental Bill of Rights Registry.
 Amendments to the Source Protection Plan are permitted in accordance with the Clean Water Act, 2006 , and the General Regulations.
 The effective date for amended policies, only including but not limited to the addition of new drinking water threats and regulated areas and activities, is the date of posting of the Notice of Approval of the amendment provisions on the Environmental Bill of Rights Registry.
-CH-CW-1.1.2 Implement. & Timing Except as set out below, the policies contained in this Source Protection Plan shall take effect on the date set out by the Minister. implement. & riming a.
+CH-CW-1.1.2 Except as set out below, the policies contained in this Source Protection Plan shall take effect on the date set out by the Minister.
+Implement. & Timing a.
 For Section 58 of the Clean Water Act, 2006, if an activity was engaged in at a particular location before the relevant policies within this Source Protection Plan or amendment took effect and the Risk Management Official gives notice to a person who is engaged in the activity at that location that, in the opinion of the Risk Management Official, policies regarding regulated activities should apply to the person who engages in the activity at that location on and after a date specified in the notice that is at least 120 days after the date of the notice; b.
 For Section 59 of the Clean Water Act, 2006, policies regarding restricted land uses shall take effect the same day the relevant policies within the Source Protection Plan takes effect;